 Commercial drone flying is becoming a rising industry.
 The United States alone has approximately 441,709 registered commercial drone pilots.
-To regulate this large group of drone pilots, the FAA released Part 107 in 2016.
+To regulate this large group of drone pilots, the FAA released Small Unmanned Aircraft Rules, popularly known as Part 107, in 2016.
 Part 107 is basically a set of rules for commercial drone pilots.
 The Part 107 certification allows drone pilots to legally fly a drone for commercial purposes.
 Let’s break down the process of obtaining a drone pilot license.

 FAA regulations under Part 107